itsEzz/svelte-axios-plus/README.md

 		```svelte
 		import axiosPlus from 'svelte-axios-plus';
 		```
-	2. Define the response type of your svelte load function
+	2. Define the response type of your svelte load function somewhere
 		```svelte
 		interface PageServerLoad {
 			(): Promise<{